Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 destinationAPIMSASToken - *****
 publishEndpoint - develeoper.<env>.sqcp.qa

-1. For platform apis, ingress controller helm-config needs to be added for new env (refer above image) and stage should be added to [CD-PlatformAPIs-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=141) pointing to the new env
+1. For platform apis, ingress controller helm-config needs to be added for new env and stage should be added to [CD-PlatformAPIs-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=141) pointing to the new env
 1. For integration function apps, add stage to the following pipeline pointing to uat resources [CD-Integration-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=301)
 1. For web apps, add stage to the following pipeline pointing to uat resources